japinol7/small-odoo-addons/README.md

 ## Older versions

-    You can find these addons for Odoo 16.0 in the branch: 16.0.
+    You can find these addons for Odoo 16.0 in the release: v16.0.1.0.
 <br /> <br />